JouwWeb/tideways-daemon/README.md

 Follow these steps to publish a new version of the Tideways daemon image to our Docker repository.

-1. Rebuild the image with `--no-cache` to make sure that the latest Tideways version is installed.
+1. Rebuild the image with `--no-cache` to make sure that the latest Tideways version is installed:

    ```sh
    docker build --tag jouwweb/tideways-daemon --no-cache .